SoglaHash/mod-progression-system-naxx25-60/README_naxx.md

 ## How to teleport to naxx?
 No teleporter in EPL.
 So we must add something "custom".
 If we want blizzlike the teleporter is present under the map, requires map editing.
 Is the area trigger still there?
 If not, can use an invisibile trigger with smartAI to TP.

-item on use:
+item in bags on use:
     https://github.com/azerothcore/mod-pocket-portal
-    PROS: neat, more lore friendly
+    PROS: not blizzlike
     CONS: more difficult to implement
 Set epic, itemlvl, turn off boa

-portal NPC in Lights Hope:
+portal NPC:
     https://github.com/Zoidwaffle/sql-npc-teleporter
     PRO: easy
-    CONS: boring
+    CONS: boring, not blizzlike

+Custom game portal object "attacks" nearby players with teleport spell:
+PRO: blizzlike
+CONS: where to put it to make it blizzlikes as the naxx portal is under the map

-Object that auto teleports nearby players
+Object that teleports on click
+PRO: easy, more lore-friendly
+CONS: not blizzlike
 ```
 UPDATE `gameobject_template` SET `AIName` = 'SmartGameObjectAI' WHERE `entry` = 9000;